Larry R. Wood, Jr.

 Larry (Buzz) Wood represents clients in litigation matters, with extensive experience litigating cases in the following areas:

-- business issues, including breach of contract, fraud and other business torts
+- business issues, including breach of contract, breach of representations and warranties in M&A transactions, fraud and other business torts

 - intellectual property issues, including misappropriation of trade secrets and non-compete and non-solicit agreements

-- employment issues, including discrimination and wrongful termination, fiduciary duties, and claims for benefits and other ERISA issues
+- employment issues, including discrimination and wrongful termination

 - shareholder issues, including minority shareholder oppression